william-iclight/Cycles.Finance/README.md

 dfx canister --network ic call ium3d-eqaaa-aaaak-aab4q-cai liquidity '(opt principal "<your_icp_account_principal>")'
 ````

 Step2: Remove liquidity.
-The parameter `share_amount` must be equal to or less than the value queried by Step1, and the parameter `your_cycles_wallet_principal` is wallet principal used to receive the cycles.
+The parameter `share_amount` must be equal to or less than the value queried by Step1, and the parameter `your_cycles_wallet_principal` is wallet principal used to receive the cycles, and caller  principal will receive icp.

 ````
 dfx canister --network ic call ium3d-eqaaa-aaaak-aab4q-cai remove '(<share_amount>:nat, principal "<your_cycles_wallet_principal>", null)'